apple/swift-algorithms/Guides/SlidingWindows.md

 [1, 2, 3].windows(size: 5).isEmpty // true
 ```

-The resulting `Windows` type is a collection, with conditional conformance to the
+The resulting `SlidingWindows` type is a collection, with conditional conformance to the
 `BidirectionalCollection`, and `RandomAccessCollection`  when the base collection
 conforms.